sdam-au/typesetting/jaro/Readme.md

-This is the place for the typesetting of blogs and reports to the [Social Dynamics in the Ancient Mediterranean group](https://github.com/sdam-au)
+This is the place for the typesetting of blogs and reports to the [Social Dynamics in the Ancient Mediterranean group](https://github.com/sdam-au) from [jaro](https://github.com/mplex/cedhar).

 Both blogs and reports and in `tex` format and blogs are ment to be build with `arara` and reports with `texify`.